 Queries & connections menus

-- you want to provide an easy to use interface for the user
+- we want to provide an easy-to-use interface for the user

-- you want to control the order in which the queries refresh
+- we want to control the query refresh order

 Advanced refresh options